Sardar Muhammad Nawaz Khan: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-234 (Rahimyar Khan-III) in 1990 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-234 (Rahimyar Khan-III) in the 1990 Pakistani general election, but was unsuccessful.
 He received 17,123 votes and lost the seat to Mian Abdul Sattar.

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-234 (Rahimyar Khan-III) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-234 (Rahimyar Khan-III) in the 1993 Pakistani general election.
 He received 29,284 votes and defeated Mian Abdul Sattar.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-234 (Rahimyar Khan-III) in 1990 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-234 (Rahimyar Khan-III) in the 2002 Pakistani general election, but was unsuccessful.
 He received 26,257 votes and lost the seat to Mian Abdul Sattar.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-288 (Rahimyar Khan-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-288 (Rahimyar Khan-IV) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.